 Did the cops bust you for possessing marijuana?
 You came to the right place for help and for answers.

-In this article, our California marijuana attorneys1 answer some of the most frequently asked questions about Health and Safety Code 11357 HS California's possession of marijuana law which include:
+In this article, our California marijuana attorneys1 provided detailed answers to the most frequently asked questions about Health and Safety Code 11357 HS California's possession of marijuana law:

 If, after reading this article, you would like more information about California marijuana laws, we invite you to contact us at Shouse Law Group.

 Health and Safety Code 11357 HS prohibits possession marijuana for personal use.2 A personal possession charge is its own offense.
 It is not the same as a violation of